-And who wouldn’t want an easier life?
+And doesn’t want an easier life?

 A year from now you will wish you had started today.